 The District would like to implement all of our outlined programs and priorities within the next five years.
 Yet with limited resources and staff, the District will have to work with partner organizations, consultants and contractors to do additional work to accomplish all our priorities.
-And while the District will have a recycling center and a parcel fee, revenue will still be thin while pursuing priorities, goals and achieving them.

 Therefore, the District outlines three (3) priority levels below and will implement the priorities as staffing, funding and opportunities are available.